vipsh18/trillo/README.md

-# trillo App
+# trillo website

-Trillo App for a non-existent hotel.
+Trillo website for a non-existent hotel.

-This project was designed as a part of a Advanced CSS course by Jonas Schmedtmann
+This website was designed as a part of an advanced CSS course by Jonas Schmedtmann

 https://www.udemy.com/course/advanced-css-and-sass/